 This way is the fastest.
 You can view the data on user activity directly from the app list.
 Apps → List → Dashboard → Retention.
 You will get a chart for the required period, broken down by days, weeks, or months, which can be downloaded in XML and CSV formats.

 Convenient if you want to apply additional settings, filter data, or view several metrics in one window together with the retention rate.
-Go to Report constructor → Devices → Retention or Rolling retention.
+Go to Report builder → Devices → Retention or Rolling retention.
 You can compare reports for different apps and export data to Excel if needed.

 Reports → Templates → Retention.
 You will get a detailed table for a period of one to thirty days, providing data on how often users returned to the app and showing their level of interest in it.

 Do you want to see if your app is doing a good job of retaining users?
-Create a free account with myTracker and make use of its free reports or build your own with the custom Report Builder!
-Learn how to use myTracker in 3 easy steps.
+Create a free account with MyTracker and make use of its free reports or build your own with the custom Report Builder!
+Learn how to use MyTracker in 3 easy steps.